Requirements for dental filling materials

-The dual character of the ORMOCER®s as inorganic-organic copolymers is the key for improving the properties of filling composites.
+The dual character of the ORMOCER® as inorganic-organic copolymer is the key for improving the properties of filling composites.
 The organic, reactive monomers are bound in the sol-gel process by the formation of an inorganic network.
 In the subsequent curing process, the polymerization takes place with less shrinkage.
 Abrasion resistance, in particular, is significantly enhanced by the existing inorganic Si-O-Si structure.

-Two filling composites based on dental ORMOCER®s (Definite® and Admira®) are available.
+Two filling composites based on dental ORMOCER® (Definite® and Admira®) are available.
 The single-component, specifically designed

 dentine-enamel bonding used in Admira® (developed in cooperation with VOCO) uses a special adhesive ORMOCER®, which makes this product especially advantageous.